Striving to Build a More Diverse and Inclusive

 Like good researchers, the D&I Committee is taking stock, building assessments, gathering data and resources to support ongoing awareness and organizational sensitivity, and formulating plans for meaningful action and outreach.
 We are looking internally, as well as externally, at the ways we recruit and develop staff, support the communities in which we do business, and embed D&I principles in the way we design and conduct research, treat respondents and support our clients.

 This is not a “one and done” activity.
 It will take ongoing commitment, candor, authenticity, and most importantly, behavioral change.
-But that is something PRS IN VIVO and others in the industry should be good at!
+But that is something Behaviorally and others in the industry should be good at!
 Above all, the Diversity and Inclusivity Committee has the full support of senior leadership, who see this as imperative to building our business and fulfilling our brand promise.

 So, why are we sharing this?
 To pat ourselves on the back?
 Far from it.
 We know that we are at the start of this journey, and we have a long way to go.
 But as part of an industry that could also stand to develop some Rooney Rules broadly, maybe our own story will inspire a call-to-action to join us in these efforts across the community.